ParkvanCal/blog/_posts/2024-04-20-pilgrims-progress-of-an-entrepreneur.md

 5. Doubting Castle – Inner Fears

 Sometimes the greatest enemy is inside.
 The voice that says, "You can’t," "You’re too late," "This won’t work."
-But I kept walking.
+But I keep walking.

 ---